 3. Costing and Balancing Errors

-Errors not traced by the Trial Balance
+Errors are not Traced by the Trial Balance

-The following are some of the errors that are not detected in the Trial Balance:
+The following are some of the errors that are not detected in the trial balance:

-We can divide the errors that do not get traced in the Trial balance
+We can divide the errors that do not get traced in the trial balance

 1. Critical Errors